-Restructuring, cost reductions, post acquisition integration, geographic expansion, new product or service deployments, IT transformation efforts will all require people to fundamentally change the way they work.
+Restructuring, cost reductions, post-acquisition integration, geographic expansion, new product or service deployments and IT transformation efforts will all require people to fundamentally change the way they work.

-Despite the fact that the need for change has become more frequent it has not become easier to implement.
-For organisations to deliver business objectives of a major change program, people will need to both adopt and sustain new ways of thinking and working, and this is where the challenge lies.
+Despite the fact that the need for change has become more frequent, it has not become easier to implement.
+For organisations to deliver the business objectives of a major change programme, people will need to both adopt and sustain new ways of thinking and working, and this is where the challenge lies.

 One of the major challenges when delivering successful projects and change within organisations is the ability for that change to stick.
-How often have we seen or experienced change delivered within organisations only for weeks down the line things return to the ‘status quo’.
-In these times and market conditions the successful organisation is one that is able to deliver sustaninable change, there are many examples of the types of organisations that lack a core competency in this area, such as Nokia, RIM and Blockbuster.
+How often have we seen or experienced change delivered within organisations only for weeks down the line things to return to the ‘status quo’?
+In these times and market conditions the successful organisation is one that is able to deliver sustainable change; there are many examples of the types of organisations that lack a core competency in this area, such as Nokia, RIM and Blockbuster.

-The element of change that regularly gets eradicated during change programs, usually due to a ‘fruit salad’ of change and project processes, is people.
+The element of change that regularly gets eradicated during change programmes, usually due to a ‘fruit salad’ of change and project processes, is people.

 One of the first steps that you need to take as an organisation to deliver successful change that sticks is to understand and effectively communicate the impact of the change on people.

-A successful project and change program has a number of attributes, but one that you cannot forget is that it is always people focused.
+A successful project and change programme has a number of attributes, but one that you cannot forget is that it is always people-focused.